 Best Viewing Locations for Maui Sunsets

-Haleakalā National Park: Sunset Above the Clouds in the Summit District
+Haleakalā National Park: Sunset Above the Clouds

-There’s sunrise at Haleakalā National Park, and then there’s sunset at Maui Haleakalā—an underrated, less-crowded, and equally mesmerizing experience.
+There’s sunrise at Haleakalā National Park, and then there’s sunset at Maui Haleakalā — an underrated, less-crowded, and equally mesmerizing experience.
 A UNESCO World Heritage Site, at over 10,000 feet above sea level, you’ll feel like you’re standing on the edge of the world as clouds roll beneath your feet and the sun dips into a sea of color.
 Evening strolls are accompanied by stunning scenery of the surrounding tropical jungle, with beautiful orange and purple hues.
-Haleakalā National Park’s off-peak hours are from 10:00 PM to 8:00 AM, guaranteeing a serene experience.
+Haleakalā National Park’s off-peak hours are from 10 p.m. to 8 a.m., guaranteeing a serene experience.

-Take one of the trail-marked routes for best views of the setting sun, like Halemau’u Haleakala Overlook Trail or Sliding Sands Trail (Keonehe’ehe’e Trail).
-The two sections are divided with the option to hike either a side based on difficulty.
-Dress in layers, it gets cold at altitude, even in summer, and arrive early to stake your spot.
+Take one of the trail-marked routes for the best views of the setting sun, like Halemau’u Haleakala Overlook Trail or Sliding Sands Trail (Keonehe’ehe’e Trail).
+The two sections are divided with the option to hike either side based on difficulty.
+Dress in layers, it gets cold at altitude, even in summer, and arrive early to stake a spot.
 Because sunrise is by reservation only, sunset is an open invitation, and perfect for those wanting to sleep in a little.

 Travel Tips: